IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 ```

 ## Considerations
-1. There is likely some degree in the ground truth labels themselves.
+1. Ground truth labels can themselves be inaccurate.
 How might classifiers be developed to be robust to artifact misclassification, artifact-free cells inadvertently classified as noisy (false positives), or artifacts which have gone unannotated (false negatives)?

 2. Which leads to superior classifier performance, those which are trained on image-derived single-cell (`csv/unmicst-WD-76845-097_cellRing.csv`), or those which are trained directly on pixel-level data?
 Could advantages be realized by training models on both data types?